Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_scene_collection_create_scene_tile.webp
    :align: center
-   :alt: Creating a scene tile after selecting the scenes collection in the TileSet editor
+   :alt: Creating a scene tile after selecting the scenes collection in the LayeredTileSet editor

-   Creating a scene tile after selecting the scenes collection in the TileSet editor
+   Creating a scene tile after selecting the scenes collection in the LayeredTileSet editor

 Select this scene slot in the right column, then use **Quick Load** (or **Load**) to load the scene file containing the particles:

 .. figure:: img/using_tilesets_adding_scene_tile.webp
    :align: center
-   :alt: Creating a scene slot, then loading a scene file into it in the TileSet editor
+   :alt: Creating a scene slot, then loading a scene file into it in the LayeredTileSet editor

-   Creating a scene slot, then loading a scene file into it in the TileSet editor
+   Creating a scene slot, then loading a scene file into it in the LayeredTileSet editor

-You now have a scene tile in your TileSet.
-Once you switch to the TileMap editor, you'll be able to select it from the scenes collection and paint it like any other tile.
+You now have a scene tile in your LayeredTileSet.
+Once you switch to the LayeredTileMap editor, you'll be able to select it from the scenes collection and paint it like any other tile.

 Merging several atlases into a single atlas
 -------------------------------------------

-Using multiple atlases within a single TileSet resource can sometimes be useful, but it can also be cumbersome in certain situations (especially if you're using one image per tile).
+Using multiple atlases within a single LayeredTileSet resource can sometimes be useful, but it can also be cumbersome in certain situations (especially if you're using one image per tile).
 Godot allows you to merge several atlases into a single atlas for easier organization.

-To do so, you must have more than one atlas created in the TileSet resource.
+To do so, you must have more than one atlas created in the LayeredTileSet resource.
 Use the "three vertical dots" menu button located at the bottom of the list of atlases, then choose **Open Atlas Merging Tool**: